 •Mapping the structure and content of the source to the target file.
 See Tutorial 4.

 Regardless of the technology you work with, MapForce typically determines automatically the structure of your data or suggests supplying a schema for your data.
 MapForce can also generate schemas from a sample instance file.
 For example, if you have an XML instance file but no schema definition, MapForce can generate it for you.
 Thus, MapForce makes the data inside the XML file available for mapping to other files or formats.
-To find out more about the basic terms and features of MapForce, see Basic Tasks and User Interface Overview.
+To find out more about the basic terms and features of MapForce, see Mapping Fundamentals and User Interface Overview.

 In MapForce, you can completely customize not only the look and feel of the development environment, but also various settings related to each technology and mapping component type.
 For example: